Official Tires: see The Tire Rack One Lap Tire Policy

 Competitors must clean up and police their pit area prior to departure.
 Failure to do so may result in a 50-point penalty.

 Seeding of cars within their classes will be based on performance potential, and will be altered based on the first roadcourse results.
-Thereafter, it is the
+Thereafter, it is the responsibility of the run-groups to adjust the run-order as necessary.

 Passing on the track is permitted (although the spacing of cars should make this a rare occurrence).
 Competitors being overtaken will show every courtesy to the faster driver.
 Balking will not be tolerated.
-If blocking is witnessed by
+If blocking is witnessed by the corner-stations or our staff a 10-second penalty may be the result.

 Run groups: All competitors will run in roughly the same order as their seeding.
 At each venue, event officials will organize the competitors into run groups the size of which will be determined by track length, speed potential and safety.